CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 There is a dedicated Feature-Based Molecular Networking workflow on GNPS that [can be accessed here](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you need to be logged in GNPS first).

+### Requirement for the FBMN workflow
-You will need three items (test files for each software are accessible [here](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files)):
+You will need three input files (test files for each software are accessible [here](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files)):

 1. The *Feature Table* with the intensity of ion features (TXT or CSV format).
 2. The *MS/MS spectral file* with the list of MS/MS spectra for the ion features (.MGF File).